Hospitality Markets In Focus

 Property

-• Coastal or wildfire-prone areas areexperiencing greatest declines from rate increases over the past few adjusting for adequate price.
+• Coastal areas are experiencing the most significant declines from rate increases over the past few years.

-• Shared and layered coverage remains prevalent, particularly for convective storm risks.
-London and Bermuda markets are taking on some of these risks.
-Higher deductibles and self-insuring/self-funding are being utilized creatively to manage risks and costs.
+• Higher deductibles and self-insuring/self funding are being utilized creatively to manage risks and costs.

 GENERAL RATE CHANGE ESTIMATES